5. Collection and Security of Public Money

 5.2 Security of Public Money

-- The Finance Manager is to ensure that adequate security arrangements are in force to prevent the loss of public money.
+- The Finance Manager is to ensure that adequate security arrangements are in force to prevent the loss of public money, stamps and pre-paid vouchers.

 - The Finance Manager is to provide suitable secure receptacles for the storage of public money so as to ensure that a Cashier, Sub-cashier or Advance Holder has sole access to the receptacle.